 This Prosciutto Parmesan Salad is deliciously versatile, pairing well with anything from Christmas dinner to weeknight spaghetti!
 Its few simple ingredients bring a rustic Italian bistro feel, drizzled with a quick homemade Basil Balsamic Vinaigrette.
-A go-to favorite salad!
+A go-to favorite salad ready in 15 minutes!

 This salad is an easy one with only 4 ingredients!
 But each of those four are good quality and boldly flavorful.
 A batch of the homemade Basil Balsamic Dressing is enough for 4 to 6 salads, well worth the 5 minutes it takes to make!